Yé ké yé ké: Impact and legacy

 English DJ, producer and broadcaster Dave Pearce included "Yé ké yé ké" in his all-time top 10 in 1997, saying, "A classic that always evokes a strong reaction—a real feel-good track that works well as a transformation track when following on from someone else's set.
 I play it all the time."
+RedBull.com ranked it number six in their list of "10 Underrated Dance Songs from the 1990s That Still Sound Amazing" in 2020.